aclysma/skulpin/README.md

 as necessary to address issues that might come up and maintain compatibility with the broader rust ecosystem.

 Originally this was just a proof-of-concept, but it is now being used by [neovide](https://github.com/Kethku/neovide).
-I've received anecdotal reports that this library is working will on windows, macOS and linux (including wayland.)
-There are some bugs with `winit`, so I added `sdl2` support as a more stable option.
-I think this could realistically be used for shipping software when used with the sdl2 backend.

 Flutter, Google's new UI framework, uses a Skia + Vulkan stack to achieve 60+ FPS on mobile devices.
 Because Google is deeply invested in this stack, I anticipate relatively long term support of this type of usage in Skia.

-## Windowing Backends

-This library currently supports two windowing backends:
- * [winit](https://github.com/rust-windowing/winit) - Cross-platform window handling implemented in Rust.
- * [sdl2](https://github.com/Rust-SDL2/rust-sdl2) - SDL2 isn't written in rust, and it does far more than windowing.
-   However, it's a mature project that's been around for a long time.

-If you're just poking around, winit is fine.
-For a "shipping" project, I'd consider using sdl2 since at time of this writing, it's more stable.

-You can also use the `skulpin-renderer` crate directly and implement `Window` trait for yourself.

-By default, support (and dependencies) for both `winit` and `sdl2` are pulled in when building against the `skulpin` crate.
-This can be avoided either by directly linking against crates like `skulpin-renderer` or by using feature flags.
-See the Feature Flags section for more info.

 ## Usage